claus-codes/tutorials/README.md

 let variableWithCapitals = 'This is called camelCase';
 let VARIABLE_WITH_UPPER_CASE = 'ALL CAPS AAAHHHH!!!!';
 ```
-Variables can be named almost anything with some restrictions; a variable's name cannot start with a number, should be alpha-numeric or the underscore `_` character.
+Variables can be named almost anything with a few restrictions; a variable's name cannot start with a number and should be alpha-numeric, or the underscore `_` character.

 What styles of naming *you* adopt does not matter as it is a personal preference.
 More importantly you should always strive to be as descriptive as possible when naming things, as it can help make the program logic easier to follow and reason about.